 Table of Contents

 Ligne 1 was the first tramway line, opening in 2008 and extended in 2013.
-Then came Ligne 2 which currently connects west Nice with the Airport.
-The line will be extended to Jean Medecin at the end of June 2019 and run to Nice Port at the end of 2019.
+Then came Ligne 2 which now connects the Airport with avenue Jean Medecin in central Nice..
+The line will be extended to Nice Port by the end of 2019.
 Also at the end of 2019, Ligne 3 will open.

 As part of the plan discourage cars in the city centre, motorists are invited to leave their cars in special ParcAzur lots where parking is free upon presentation of a round-trip tram ticket.
 You can use any multi-voyage card or purchase a a round-trip ticket within the ParcAzur lot.

 The last stop is indicated on the front of the tram.
 For Ligne 1, choose "Hopital Pasteur" to head east and north or "Henri Sappia" to head north.
 For Ligne 2, choose "CADAM" or "Airport T1/T2" or "Jean Medecin" to hit all stops in those directions.
 The tramway stops at all stops all the time.